tradle/why-hypercore/FAQ.md

 Erasure coding is used to recover data from a subset of overall amount of replicas.
 S3-compatible object storage provided by [Min.io](https://docs.min.io/docs/minio-erasure-code-quickstart-guide.html) has it.
 For the Data Center, perhaps we need to look at the underlying virtualized file system to provide it, like Ceph (but it is known to be very heavy and hard to manage)

+## Can Hypercore network protocol be extended?

+Yes.
+The [protocol](https://github.com/hypercore-protocol/hypercore-protocol) is formalized with protobuf and supports [defining extensions](https://github.com/hypercore-protocol/hypercore-protocol/#stream-message-extensions).

+See community video that explains the [Extensions system](https://youtu.be/HyHk4aImd_I?list=PL7sG5SCUNyeYx8wnfMOUpsh7rM_g0w_cu&t=4379).
+Community projects like Cobox and others are using it already.

 ## Hypercore components / modules